 Artwork / 2025

-In 2025, my art has been a mixture of beauty and anger, much like the last time the Liar-in-Chief came to power in the United States.
-The difference is that my 2017 portraits of Trump didn’t end up on the street like this one, but on a book cover and in Newsweek.
+In 2025, my art was a mixture of beauty and anger, much like the first time the Liar-in-Chief came to power in the United States.
+The difference is that my 2017 portraits of Trump ended up on a book cover and in Newsweek as opposed to on the street like this one.

-These days, I’m working on a project I’ve tentatively titled Triggering History.
+Protesting Trump’s government with his face as well as with images of individuals who oppose his cruel policies helped me see my skill for capturing a likeness in a new way.
+After reflecting on celebrity portraiture and the Oscar-winner William Hurt commissioning me in 2005, I ended up embarking on a project I’ve tentatively titled Triggering History.
 It will include paintings and stories like these ones depicting Fannie Lou Hamer and James Baldwin, but, at the moment, I’m focused on finding an institutional partner who could help me turn this series into a collaboration.
-Please feel free to share my project proposal with any institutional connections you may have who you think might be interested!
+Please feel free to share my project proposal with any institutional connections you may have who you think might be interested.

-Also, at the beginning of the year, I released a 13th anniversary edition of Crime Against Nature, which comes with a new preface detailing my journey with this project as well as 2025’s challenges to our enduring queerness.
+At the beginning 2025, on inauguration day and in direct protest to Trump’s reascension to the presidency, I released a 13th anniversary edition of Crime Against Nature.
+It comes with a new preface detailing my journey with this project as well as 2025’s challenges to our enduring queerness.

 Crime Against Nature, the book